wp-plugins/book-review/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+Added ability to auto-populate a book's details using the Google Books API.
+Added ability to format the Release Date.
+Refactored entire codebase.

 = 1.9 =
-* Added Rating column to the manage posts screen.
+Added Rating column to the manage posts screen.

 = 1.8 =
-* Added support for custom post types.
+Added support for custom post types.

 = 1.7 =
 Added ability to show book cover thumbnails and rating images in archives.